google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 that is more useful in understanding the root cause of the bug.

 ## Queuing a bad image reduction

+> Reductions for bad results from compute shaders cannot be launched via the Web UI.
+[See how to launch them via the command line](#Performing-a-bad-result-reduction-for-a-compute-shader).

 Return to the results table view: